Stability of fixed points in Poisson geometry and higher Lie theory: Stability under additional structure

 \subsubsection{Dirac structures}

-We first define Dirac structures in a Courant algebroid $(E,\Theta,\pairing --)$ where the pairing has split signature, note that this implies that $\rk E = 2n$ for some $n\geq 0$. \begin{defn} A \emph{Lagrangian subbundle} $L\subset E$ is a rank $n$ subbundle of $E$ such that
+We first define Dirac structures in a Courant algebroid $(E,\Theta,\pairing --)$ where the pairing has split signature, \nrt{which} implies that $\rk E = 2n$ for some $n\geq 0$. \begin{defn} A \emph{Lagrangian subbundle} $L\subset E$ is a rank $n$ subbundle of $E$ such that

 A Lagrangian subbundle $L\subset E$ is a \emph{Dirac structure} if

 In this case the Courant algebroid structure $\Theta$ of $E$ restricts to a Lie algebroid structure on $L$. \end{defn}

 Let $(E,\Theta,\pairing--)$ be a Courant algebroid, and let $L$ be a Lagrangian subbundle.
 Assume that there is a Lagrangian subbundle $R \subset E$ such that $L \oplus R = E$.
 Then the pairing